Katze putzt sich ständig

 • Impregnate

-• Create fragrance note
+• create a fragrance note

-• Reduce tension
+• relieve tension

 In addition, licking the skin stimulates blood circulation , which activates the sebaceous glands in the skin.
 The sebaceous glands then release fat into the cat's fur.
 This light layer of fat ensures that the cat's fur remains supple and has a water-repellent effect.
 This means the animals are better protected from moisture and cold.

 Another side effect of grooming with one's own saliva is the creation of an individual scent.
 This allows cats to successfully mark their territory and be noticed by other cats from a distance.
 Since licking the fur stimulates blood circulation, grooming also serves to relieve tension.
 If cats feel stressed, tense or embarrassed, grooming their fur can also be a kind of substitute action that makes the unpleasant feelings disappear.
-Such a situation arises, for example, when a cat observes a bird or other prey through the window, but is prevented from hunting and therefore starts grooming its fur.
+Such a situation arises, for example, when a cat watches a bird or other prey through the window, but is prevented from hunting and therefore starts grooming its fur.
 Grooming its fur therefore serves many purposes for cats and it is not surprising that the animals spend a lot of time on it.
 But what could be the reason if your cat suddenly grooms its fur much more often and more intensively than usual?

 Causes of excessive grooming

-Parasite infestation
+parasite infestation

 If your cat licks the same spots more often and seems restless, nervous or irritated, it could be due to a parasite infestation .
 This is often accompanied by scratching and biting of the affected area of skin.
 Possible parasites are those that settle on the skin and in the hair, such as fleas, lice, ticks or mites .
 Worms can also cause itching on the skin and cause your cat to repeatedly lick the affected area.
 For this reason, you should deworm your cat regularly.